1 - 2 Advocate and Propitiation

 In the way John takes note of this, you see that he takes into consideration that it is possible for you to sin, but he does not consider it inevitable.
 But in case it does happen, you do not need to despair.
 It’s not that sin is not bad.
 Sin is always awful.
-How awful sin is, is best to be seen at the cross of Calvary, where God imposed His unrelenting judgment over sin upon His beloved Son.
+How terrible sin is, is best seen on the cross of Calvary, where God brought His nothing-sparing judgment on sin upon His beloved Son.
 At the same time that is the basis for the work of Jesus Christ as an Advocate with the Father in case it does happen that you sin.

 If you sin, it will cause your fellowship with the Father to be disturbed.
 You indeed still remain His child, but because of the sin you’ve committed you cannot enjoy it.
 When one of my children does something that causes him to deserve punishment, it stands in the way for me to show him that I love him.
 Indeed I love him, but our relationship has been fractured.
-The cause of this fracture must first be resolved by repentance.
+What has come between us must first be resolved by repentance.

-He is pleading your case as the “righteous” with the Father.
-He represents you with the Father as the One Who bore the judgment over the sin that you have to confess.
+He is pleading your case as “the righteous” with the Father.
+He represents you with the Father as the One Who bore the judgment on the sin that you have to confess.
 He is the Righteous because He always has perfectly fulfilled the righteousness of God in His life.

 V2.
-He also perfectly fulfilled God’s righteousness towards sin.
-He is actually the “propitiation” for the sin that you have committed.
+He also perfectly fulfilled God’s righteousness toward sin.
+After all, He is the “propitiation” for the sin that you have committed.
 The work that He has accomplished is the basis of the restoration of your fellowship with the Father.

 He is of course not only the propitiation for that particular sin of yours.
 You may know that He is the propitiation for all your sins and also for all the sins of all God’s children.
 Of course it couldn’t be otherwise.
 When He accomplished the work at the cross He knew exactly who have believed in Him since Adam and who was going to believe in the future.
-Of all those people He knew all of their sins and He therefore became the propitiation.
+Of all those people He knew all their sins and became the propitiation for them.

 The work of the Lord Jesus is that great and the value of His blood reaches that far, that on that ground God can save each person.
 That is God’s side of the truth.
 The other side of the truth is that only the person who repents, becomes a partaker of that.
 These things go beyond our logical thinking.
-Only separately we are able to look at the various aspects of God’s truth and admire and worship Him for what we then see.
+We can only look at the different aspects of God’s truth separately – we know in part, in pieces (cf. 1Cor 13:12) – and admire and worship Him for what we see then.